 Guidelines for confirmation of candidature - higher degree by research

 Admission to all Higher Degree by Research programs is on a probationary basis.
-Candidates progress from probationary status to confirmed candidate after successful completion of the milestone Confirmation of Candidature (CoC), within designated time-frames:
+Candidates progress from probationary status to confirmed candidate after successful completion of the milestone Confirmation of Candidature (CoC) within a designated time-frame.
+Candidates notify the Graduate Research School of their intention to confirm candidature.

-- Doctoral candidates: ideally between 9-11 months of commencing full-time probationary candidature or within 18-22 months of commencing part-time probationary candidature.
+- within 18-22 months of commencing part-time probationary candidature.

 Full details of the confirmation requirements and process are provided in the document titled: Higher Degree by Research Candidature Management Procedure.